Cocktail bars, wine bars, dive bars and gastropubs: drinking in Philadelphia for grown-ups.

 Food: Small bites

-Monk's Cafe in Philadelphia is the Rittenhouse 16th Street Belgian beer bar since 1997 from Tom Peters and Fergus Carey, with 200-plus Belgian and craft beers and a mussel programme.
+Monk's Cafe in Philadelphia is the Rittenhouse 16th Street Belgian beer bar since 1997 from Tom Peters and Fergus Carey, with 200-plus Belgian and craft.

 Signature drink: Sour Bruges (mussel-and-Belgian-beer combo)